assafelovic/gpt-researcher/multi_agents/README.md

     ```

 ## Usage
-To change the research topic and customize the report, edit the `task.json` file in the main directory.
+To change the research query and customize the report, edit the `task.json` file in the main directory.